apache/nifi-minifi-cpp/Windows.md

 | /D | Builds RelWithDebInfo build instead of Release |

 Examples:
- - 32-bit build with kafka, disabling tests, enabling MSI creation: `win_build_vs.bat build /T /K /P`
+ - 32-bit build with kafka, disabling tests, enabling MSI creation: `win_build_vs.bat build32 /T /K /P`
- - 64-bit build with JNI, with debug symbols: `win_build_vs.bat build /64 /J /D`
+ - 64-bit build with JNI, with debug symbols: `win_build_vs.bat build64 /64 /J /D`

 `win_build_vs.bat` requires a Visual Studio 2017 build environment to be set up.
 For 32-bit builds this can be achieved by using the `x86 Native Tools Command Prompt for VS 2017`, for 64-bit builds by using the `x64 Native Tools Command Prompt for VS 2017`.